wa008/wa008.github.io/blog/_posts/2024-04-24-learn-english.md

 I start solve problem on [advant of code](https://adventofcode.com/), 2023 25 is the last question on this website and I try it first, I have never thought it will be so hard for me.
 This is a problem about gragh, I spend the entir afternoon and can't find a way to solve that.
 This is a similar feeling, reming me the time I prepare the icpc acm contest in 2018.

 Of course, I don't learn any english about ielts today, bad thing!

+# 2.30

+The advent of code problem I picked is hard for me, that nedd a algorithm named Karger algorithm, I try to learn and write code to describe this algorithm, in one of test, I test code with vim, I delete the code that I speed two hours to wirte and it can't recover, I hate vim much at that moment.
+After that, I still don't find a good way to recover code after close vim.
+But what i learned is that i should return to console from vim by click ctrl+z, and click f+g to return vim edit, what I update can be recover base on this behavior, this is not a perfect solution but it can solve problem at some times.
+The real solution is be careful when I update code.